LazeCode/Text-To-Blogger-Py/readme.md

 6. Add the files to be uploaded to the folder "FileToPublish".
 7. To run on windows just run the RunPublisher.bat file or on mac run the "Publisher.py"

-## Obtaining a Google Photos API key
+## Obtaining a Google Blogger API key

-1. Obtain a Google Photos API key (Client ID and Client Secret) by following the instructions on [Getting started with Google Photos REST APIs](https://developers.google.com/photos/library/guides/get-started)
+1. Obtain a Google Blogger API key (Client ID and Client Secret) by following the instructions on [Getting started with Google Blogger REST APIs](https://developers.google.com/blogger/docs/3.0/using)

 **NOTE** When selecting your application type in Step 4 of "Request an OAuth 2.0 client ID", please select "Other".